omagebright/STINGAlloBench/README.md

 -   Neshich, G. *et al.* Using Structural and Physical--Chemical Parameters to Identify, Classify, and Predict Functional Districts in Proteins---The Role of Electrostatic Potential. *Computational Electrostatics for Biological Applications* 227--254 (2015) <doi:10.1007/978-3-319-12211-3_12>.

--   Open Terminal on Linux/MacOS or Command Prompt on Windows

--   Enter the following into the console (one line at a time)

 ``` console
 git clone
 jupyter notebook